Former England striker Hunt dies aged 83

 Under legendary manager Bill Shankly he helped the club out of the Second Division in 1962 by scoring 41 goals in as many games.

-Liverpool then won the First Division in 1964 and 1966 either side of an FA Cup win in 1965.
+Liverpool then won the First Division in 1964 and 1966 either side of a first FA Cup win in 1965.

+While it is his 11 years with Liverpool for which he is best known, Hunt also had a successful three seasons with Bolton Wanderers after leaving Anfield in 1969.

-Klopp added: "To be the goalscoring catalyst of the Shankly team to actually achieve promotion and then go on to win those precious league titles and the FA Cup puts him in a bracket of LFC legends who are responsible for making us the club we are today.
+Klopp added: "To be the goalscoring catalyst of the Shankly team to achieve promotion then win those precious league titles and the FA Cup puts him in a bracket of LFC legends who are responsible for making us the club we are today.
 Not only that, he was also a World Cup winner in 1966, too.

 "I am told the Kop christened him 'Sir Roger' for all his achievements.
-A goalscorer who never stopped working to help his team-mates; I believe he would have fitted in well within our current team.
+A goalscorer who never stopped working to help his team-mates; I believe he would have fitted well within our current team.

 "So, it is Sir Roger we will remember, honour and pay tribute to over the coming days."